Freskoko/INF161_H23/project/README.md

 - Solution:
-These gaps are not big enough to warrant large changes, and data is still found for 08-20 for other years, the model should be able to predict fine with some data loss like this.
+These gaps are not big enough to warrant large changes, and data is still found for 08-20 for other years, the model should be able to predict fine with some missing data like this.

 ----------------